frontenddogma/web-development-glossary/manuscript/p.md

 : A formatted unit of data carried by a packet-switched network.
 A packet consists of control information and user data, which is also known as the payload.
 Control information provides data for delivering the payload, for example: source and destination network addresses, error detection codes, and sequencing information.
 Typically, control information is found in packet headers and trailers.&nbsp;[†](#w-packet)

 Padding
-: Per the CSS box model, the (width of the) padding area of a box, that is, an element of a document.
+: Per the CSS box model, the padding area of a box, that is, an element of a document.
 The padding area lies between the content and border areas of a box.

 Page
 : → Web page